Simulation-Based Optimization of User Interfaces for Quality-Assuring Machine Learning Model Predictions: Related Work

+Task completion time is a common metric in usability evaluation.
+To estimate task completion time, the model-based evaluation typically involves the modeling or reusing existing models of user operations' time costs.
+For example, Fitts' law~\cite{Fitts1992Information} has long been used to model the time costs of users' object-pointing operations~\cite{MacKenzie1992Extending}.
+It has been extended to the time cost modeling in related mouse movement tasks, such as trajectory-based tasks~\cite{Accot1997Fitts} and object-pointing tasks with multi-scale navigation~\cite{Guiard2004View}.

-Computational approaches have been used to model interfaces, interaction cost in interfaces, and optimize interfaces.
-Gajos and Weld proposed the SUPPLE system for automatic user interface generation through constrained optimization.
-They model the interface with functional specifications of the interface functionality and optimize the navigation cost given a model of the device showing the interface, and the users' usage trace in the interface \cite{Gajos2004SUPPLE}.
-Zhang and Zhai proposed a card-playing model for information retrieval interfaces and demonstrated adaptive optimization of the interface according to screen size and user's interaction sequence \cite{Zhang2015Information}.
-Oulasvirta et al. described using integer linear programming to optimize the selection of interface functionalities in the design stage according to numeric metrics, including usefulness, satisfaction, ease of use, and profitability \cite{Oulasvirta2017Computational}.
-Fitts' law has long been used to model object pointing interaction \cite{Fitts1992Information,MacKenzie1992Extending}, and has been extended to related settings such as trajectory-based tasks \cite{Accot1997Fitts} and object pointing with multi-scale navigation \cite{Guiard2004View}.
-Our work also includes modeling the procedure the user uses the quality assurance interface, modeling the cost of atomic interactions, and providing implications on which combination of design choices can produce an interface with lower time costs for the user.
+With models in model-based evaluation, redesign and optimization of user interfaces can be conducted computationally and swiftly, as demonstrated in the computational interaction literature~\cite{Oulasvirta2018Computational}.
+Gajos and Weld propose the SUPPLE system for automatic user interface generation through constrained optimization of users' navigation costs~\cite{Gajos2004SUPPLE}.
+The optimization is based on the interface model with functional specifications, the model of the rendering device, and the users' usage trace in the interface.
+Zhang and Zhai propose a card-playing model for information retrieval interfaces and demonstrate adaptive optimization of the interface according to the screen size and user's interaction sequence~\cite{Zhang2015Information}.
+Todi et al. propose an adaptive user interface technique that uses Fitts' law to estimate user interaction cost and reinforcement learning to plan sequences of adaptions~\cite{Todi2021Adapting}.